Leonardo Bonucci: Style of play

+Coaching career

+In October 2024, Bonucci began his coaching career as the assistant coach of the Italy U-20 national team managed by Bernardo Corradi.

 Personal life

 On 18 June 2011, Bonucci married Martina Maccari (b.
 19 November 1985), a former model and blogger, whom he first met in 2008 through a mutual friend.
 They have two sons, Lorenzo (b.
 July 2012) and Matteo (b.
 May 2014), and one daughter, Matilda (b.
 February 2019).
 Although Bonucci played for Juventus for several seasons, his eldest son, Lorenzo, supports Juventus's cross-city rivals, Torino.
 In July 2016, Bonucci's youngest son, Matteo underwent emergency surgery following the onset of an acute illness.
 In a 2017 interview with El País, Bonucci revealed that his son's illness had even led him to think about quitting football, commenting:

 Bonucci's older brother, Riccardo (b.
 November 1982), was also a footballer who once played as a central defender in Serie C1 with Viterbese.
 Their father owns a paint shop in Viterbo.

-In May 2012, during the 2011–12 Italian football scandal investigations, Bonucci, along with Juventus teammate Simone Pepe and manager Antonio Conte, as well as many other players, were accused of match-fixing; Bonucci was accused of helping to fix the result of a 3–3 draw against Udinese in May 2010, during his time with Bari, and faced a potential three-and-a-half year ban if found guilty.
+In May 2012, during the 2011–12 Italian football scandal investigations, Bonucci, along with Juventus teammate Simone Pepe and manager Antonio Conte, as well as many other players, were accused of match-fixing; Bonucci was accused of helping to fix the result of a 3–3 draw against Udinese in May 2010, during his time with Bari, and faced a potential three-and-a-half-year ban if found guilty.
 Bonucci denied any wrongdoing, however, and both he and Pepe were later acquitted in August later that year.

 In October 2012, Bonucci and his wife and then five-month-old son were confronted by an armed robber who demanded the defender hand over his watch.
 As the robber reached out to take the watch, Bonucci reportedly punched him and chased him down the street.
 The robber escaped with his accomplice on a motorbike.